JianzhouZhan/Awesome-RecSystem-Models/README.md

 - ##### PNN: Product-based Neural Network
     - Paper: https://arxiv.org/pdf/1611.00144.pdf
     - Tested dataset: Criteo
+    - Split the data set by 9:1 for train and test.
+    - How To Run:
+    Run data/forOtherModels/dataProcess.py to pre-porcess the data, then run Model/ProductNeuralNetwork_PyTorch.py
     - After 3 epochs, the result of IPNN is AUC: 0.76585 Test set: Average loss: 0.47766
     - After 3 epochs, the result of OPNN is AUC: 0.76592 Test set: Average loss: 0.47748